 - Fruit juices and fruit concentrates are high in sugar and low in fibre.
 Replace juice with water and chose whole or cut vegetables and fruits instead of juice.

-- Try healthier cooking methods like baking, roasting, steaming or stir-frying.
-Add flavour to your vegetables and fruits by adding olive oil, lemon juice, favoured vinegar or herbs and spices.
+- Try healthier cooking methods like baking, roasting, steaming, or stir-frying.
+Add flavour to your vegetables and fruits by adding olive oil, lemon juice, flavoured vinegar or herbs, and spices.

 - Try making one quarter (1/4) of your plate a protein food.

 - Protein is the part of the plate that keeps you full and satisfied.
 Protein offers iron, zinc, and many other vitamins & minerals which are important to help build muscle and other tissue.

 - Examples of protein foods include meats, poultry, egg, tofu, dairy and dairy alternatives, beans, peas, lentils, chickpeas, nuts, and seeds.
 Based on the Mediterranean style of eating, proteins to include more often are fish, nuts, and legumes (kidney beans, black beans, chickpeas, and lentils).

 - Try healthier ways to prepare your protein foods by choosing plant-based proteins more often, rinsing and draining canned products, choosing unsalted nuts and seeds, draining off extra fat after cooking, trimming visible fat/skin from meats, choosing fresh protein foods that have no added sauce/seasoning, and choosing lower-fat cheeses, lower-fat yogurt and lower-fat milk instead of full-fat options.